phongnhhn92/phongnhhn92.github.io/_pages/about.md

 I'm interested in the topic of 3D reconstruction, novel view synthesis and neural rendering.
 My research combines 3D computer vision and deep learning.

-Feel me to reach me through email if you want to discuss more about above research t
+Feel me to reach me through email if you want to discuss more about above research topics or job opportunities.

 ## News